codiverum/yii2-relation-search-filter/README.md

 -----

 To use the trait you need to do the following (first example without using aliases):
-1. In top of your class body put:
+1. In top of your class (search-model) body put:

 ```
 use codiverum\relationSF\RelationSFTrait;